-Amber Heard Strikes Back At Ex Johnny Depp: Says She ‘Will Not Be Silenced’
+Amber Heard Strikes Back At Ex Johnny Depp, Says She ‘Will Not Be Silenced’

 Following the huge splash actor Johnny Depp made with the announcement that he was filing a $50 million defamation lawsuit against his ex-wife Amber Heard, alleging she invented domestic abuse allegations against him, Heard has struck back, according to The Daily Mail.
-The Aquaman actress is working to get her side of the story out there, no small task given the huge platform afforded to Depp, given his Pirates of the Caribbean-level fame.
+The Aquaman actress is working to get her side of the story out there, which may be no small task given the huge platform afforded to Depp with his Pirates of the Caribbean-level fame.

 But in the face of Depp’s denial of her allegations that he physically abused her during their time together, going so far as to call her allegations an “elaborate hoax,” Heard quickly fired back through her attorney.